ATP Candidate Portal

 2. The Theory and Practice of Analytical Psychology,

 In addition two Community Training Weekends are held each year, usually the December and May training weekends.
 Candidates are required to take all courses in the four-year curriculum, and are encouraged to take additional courses in subsequent years.

 Unique among North American Analyst training programs is this track in which the majority of Jung’s writings and their historical settings are discussed.
-This track explores the evolution of Analytical Psychology through a sustained and focused reading of the collected works of C. G. Jung as well as collateral works such as Jung’s published seminars and letters.
+This track explores the evolution of Analytical Psychology through a sustained and focused reading of Jung's Collected Works as well as collateral works such as Jung’s published seminars and letters.
 In addition Jung’s autobiography (Memories, Dreams and Reflections) and other biographies will be read.
 This track meets for 1.5 hours on the training weekend and for two 1.5 hour sessions by video conference between the training weekends.

 Matriculated Auditors (first year trainees) participate in a foundational course, “The Matrix of Jung’s Thought.”
 They meet as a separate seminar.
 Readings are drawn from the biographical roots of Jung’s perspective, his earlier writings and those that offer an overview of basic concepts.

 Candidates in their 2nd, 3rd, and 4th years, will meet together in a History and Development seminar to discuss their reading.
 Readings are planned so that every candidate will read the majority of the Collected Works over the course of four years.
 Within each year the readings will be arranged in the order that Jung wrote them.
 Because of the small number of candidates, the sequence of readings is rotated.
 Hence some candidates will read the 4th year selections before the 2nd year or the 3rd year selections.